dnsimple/dnsimple-support/content/articles/pool-record.markdown

 ---
 title: What is a POOL record?
-excerpt: Welcome to DNSimple.
-This page is about the POOL record.
-Hosted DNS has never been this easy.
+excerpt: What is an POOL record and how to create POOL records with DNSimple.
 categories:
 - DNS
 ---